Adapted from The Complete Singer-Songwriter

 Just the I

-Some songs don’t change chords at all—they simply hang out on the I (often, a bluesy I7 chord) and rely on the melody and groove to maintain musical interest.
+Some songs don’t change chords at all—they simply hang out on the I (often, a bluesy I7 chord) and rely on the melody, groove, and lyrics to maintain musical interest.
 Check out the playlist for a few famous examples.
 Even though these songs don’t change chords, the accompaniment still moves—often with a bass line or riff.

 I and V